➤ MORE: Hash rate converter

-There are many factors that affect your mining profitability.
-Two of the main factors that influence your profitability are: the Bitcoin price and the total network hash rate.
+Many factors affect your mining profitability.
+Two of the main factors that influence your profitability are:

-Our calculator assumes the 0.4527678% daily increase in network hash rate that has been the average daily increase over the past 6 months.
+Our calculator assumes the 0.4527678% daily increase in network hash rate which has been the average daily increase over the past 6 months.

 Without factoring in this growth, most Bitcoin mining calculators show results that appear MUCH, MUCH more profitable than reality.

-Since our calculator only projects one year out, we assume the block reward to be 12.5.
-We also use the current Bitcoin price in our calculations, but you can change the Bitcoin price to anything you'd like to get better data.
+Since our calculator only projects one year out, we assume the block reward to be 6.25.
+We also use the current mining difficulty in our calculations.

 Some seem to believe they will be able to quit their nine-to-five job after investing in a few Bitcoin miners – unfortunately, that is not necessarily the case.